pixeltris/YgoMaster/Docs/PvP.md

 - Play around with `MultiplayerNoDelay` (`Settings.json` / `ClientSettings.json`) to see which works best for you (it disables nagle's algorithm)
 - Releases include a folder called `YgoMaster/Data/CardData/`.
 To Generate that folder yourself read [Updating.md](Updating.md)
 - Client updates can break PvP.
 If you'd like to keep using PvP with YgoMaster you should wait until a new release before letting Steam update the client

-## Troubleshooting (Firewall and Port Forwading)

-### Firewall
-You must allow inbound traffic on your firewall for ports `4989` and `4988` (these are  the default ports).

-In the host machine (machine which you will be running the server from): In Windows, search for the program "Windows Defender Firewall".
-Click on "Advanced Settings" in the left-hand panel.
-This opens up a window called "Windows Defender Firewall with Advanced Security".
-From here, click on "Inbound Rules" on the left-hand panel.
-And click on "New Rule..." in "Actions" panel (right-hand side).
-Follow the wizard to set two rules, one for each port.

-### Port Forwading
-You probably need to set up port forwading in your router for this to work.
-The details of port forwading are beyond this guide.
-This process is router dependent.
-But make sure you forward the ports `4989` and `4988` to the machine you are running the server from.

-### General Troubleshooting
-WAN is harder to set up.
-You probably want to start by setting up on the same PC (with two clients).
-If that works, change the IP addresses the clients use (Modify `BaseIP` in `Data/ClientData/ClientSettings.json` to use the LAN IP.
-If using the LAN IP does not work, but direct (localhost) connections do, it may be a firewall issue).

-Once LAN is working (ideally with two computers two test it on).
-You can try setting up WAN by changing the client connection IP to to the WAN IP (in addition to the steps outlined above in "Setting Up WAN" section).
-If LAN works, but WAN does not.
-It may be a router port forwading issue.

 ## Starting duels